STARS AND SOIL: CHAPTER THREE

 CHAPTER THREE

 Caitlin was settling accounts with the captain when she saw her.
 Everyone saw her.
-Everyone both wanted to stare and look away from the Ástfríður disembarking from that ship.
-Everyone wanted to bask in the iridescence of her skin, watching as she set down a crate, her hair sparkle in the wind.
+Everyone wanted to both stare at and look away from the Ástfríður disembarking from that ship; all wanted to bask in the iridescence of her skin, watching as she set down a crate, her hair sparkling in the wind.
 She was a star descended from the heavens.
-And Caitlin wanted to be the one to catch her.
-Everyone wanted to be the one to hold her.
+Caitlin wanted to catch her.

 Caitlin struggled to stay focused, inspecting the crates, haggling with the sailors or, more often, pirates.
-Caitlin would look back at this moment and wonder if she always knew what would happen one day.
-Even though the Ástfríður arrived on a pirate ship, other pirates might see her as an opportunity, a guide through the maelstrom that protected the Isles of the Ástfríður.
-Most of those who came and went at Whick were respectable, or inasmuch as pirates can be.
-None of the regulars would dare to mistreat a person in such a way.
-Later, when she looked back, Caitlin would further chide herself for assuming that it would be pirates that would try to harm her.
+Later, Caitlin would ponder if she always knew what would happen at this moment.
+The Ástfríður’s arrival on one pirate ship could mark her as a potential guide for other pirates wishing to navigate the maelstrom guarding the Isles.
+Most of those who came and went at Whick were respectable, or as respectable as pirates can be.
+Later, when she looked back, Caitlin would further chide herself for assuming that she knew those who came and went well enough to believe they wouldn’t harm Brenna.

 “I just arrived and am not wanting to go back out to sea right away.
 Are there places to stay here?”
 “Of course, there’s an inn about five blocks away.
-Down that road—” Caitlin pointed to the street and but then decided instead that she wanted to take the Ástfríður to the inn personally.
-It wasn’t because she was gorgeous, her smile confident, her chin high, and her eyes gleaming.
+Down that road—” Caitlin changed her mind and took the Ástfríður to the inn herself.
+“I’ll show you the way.”
+It wasn’t because she was gorgeous, her smile confident, her chin high and her eyes gleaming.
 It wasn’t because Caitlin was already smitten with her.
 It couldn’t be because of that.
 Caitlin was welcoming, forging a relationship with a potential buyer or seller, or, at the very least, a new resident of Whick.
 It wasn’t because she kept trying to flirt with Caitlin.
-It wasn’t because Caitlin felt unique for being the one that the Ástfríður approached.

 “I’m a director of the port.
 The town doesn’t have its own government.
-We are on Duchy lands but mostly autonomous.
-We mostly work on a consensus at monthly town meetings.”
+We are on duchy lands, but mostly autonomous.
+We work on a consensus at town meetings.”

 “Ah,” she leaned forward.
-“So, you do dealings with almost everyone here, permanently or transient.
+“So, you do dealings with everyone here, resident or transient.
 A real gem, this town has.”
 This wasn’t the confident, playful flirting from the dock; it was soft, warm.
 “You’ve been here your whole life?”

-“Yes, my fathers were both employees of different merchants, but would run into each other over and over at different places and fell in love.
-They moved here, to set up their own business together.
-They’ve been here ever since, and I’ve helped them ever since I’ve been able to.”
+“Yes, my fathers were both employees of different merchants, but kept running into each other and fell in love.
+They moved here to set up their own business together and have been here ever since.
+I started helping them before I even finished my schooling.”

 “They are lucky to have you.
 And this is what you want to do?”